 How to Cook Venison

 Venison is quite lean, so avoid overcooking it or you'll have a dried out piece of meat.
-The grill is the perfect place to cook venison because of the high, intense heat that allows for quick cooking times.
-Because of the low-fat content, venison can stick to your grill so brush it lightly with oil before it hits the hot cooking grate.
+The grill is the perfect place to cook venison steaks because the intense heat allows for quick cooking times.
+Because of the low fat content, venison can stick to the grill, so brush the steaks lightly with oil before you set them on the hot cooking grate.
 While you can marinate venison steaks ahead of time, they don't need much in the way of extra flavor.
 But a light oil-based marinade does provide a little moisture boost before cooking.
 Venison steaks taste best cooked to medium rare, or not more than 145 degrees F.

-This type of meat is great in hamburgers, but you need to watch the cooking time.
-While most people haven't seen a medium-rare burger in decades, it is important not to overcook ground venison or you'll end up with a crunchy char-burger.
+Ground venison tastes great as hamburgers, but you need to watch the cooking time.
+Most people haven't seen a medium-rare beef burger in decades, but you can't overcook venison or you'll end up with a crunchy char-burger.
 It's not uncommon to mix some ground pork with ground venison to boost the fat content; you could also add some chopped thick-cut bacon to the mix before you shape the patties.

 Don't compare venison to beef, because there is no comparison in flavor, although the overall effect is similar.
 Many people stay away from venison because they believe the flavor is too strong, but it actually has a wonderful herbaceous, almost nutty flavor that pairs particularly well with fruit- or wine-based sauces.

 Play up venison's slightly exotic appeal with classic Continental recipes, or take it in a more rustic direction befitting its DIY persona.

 This meat may be hard to find locally if you don't hunt, but you can buy wild game meat online or through specialty butchers and markets.
 Look for pasture-raised, grass-fed meat processed at a certified facility.